-Keep in mind that all stuff written here is optimized for anime content and might look worse on other content.
+Keep in mind that all stuff written here is optimized for anime content and might look worse with other content.

-Stuff that is good to have or you need for certain options:
+Stuff that you need for certain options in the guide:

 Copy the .hook or .glsl files into the „Shaders“ folder inside the mpv folder (create it, if it doesn’t exist):

 - SuperXBR / ravu / nnedi3 [compute > gather > normal – use normal in case of compatibility issues]